Fall 2019 – Winter 2020 || Full-unit course || Tuesdays and Thursdays 12:00-1:15

 Cultural Studies students

 You can email me at firstname.lastname@example.org if you have any questions about the course.
-During the rest of this term, you can drop in during my office hours on Tuesdays or Thursdays 1:30 – 2:00 or Wednesdays 3:00-4:00, but please note that my hours are more irregular during the exam period and the summer terms, when I am frequently working elsewhere on my research.
+During the rest of this term, you can drop in during my office hours on Tuesdays or Thursdays 1:30 – 2:00, but please note that my hours are more irregular during the exam period and the summer terms, when I am frequently working elsewhere on my research.
 Please email me to arrange an appointment if you’d like to meet to discuss the course at these times.

 The Children of Hurin